-On the cessation of an employer's participation in the Fund, in accordance with the Regulations, the Fund Actuary will be asked to make a termination assessment.
+The Administering Authority can vary the treatment on a case by case basis at its sole discretion if circumstances warrant it based on the advice of the Actuary.
 Any deficit in the Scheme in respect of the employer will be due to the Scheme as a termination contribution, unless it is agreed by the Administering Authority and the other parties involved that the assets and liabilities relating to the employer will transfer within the Scheme to another participating employer.
 The termination policy is summarised set out in Appendix C.

-7 LINK TO INVESTMENT POLICY AND THE INVESTMENT STRATEGY STATEMENT (ISS)
+LINK TO INVESTMENT POLICY AND THE INVESTMENT STRATEGY STATEMENT (ISS)